NormalReedus/cache-me-ousside/README.md

 ```

 #### Default LRU cache behavior
 If no bust routes and patterns are specified, the cache will never remove any entries, unless they expire (coming soon).
 If you want the standard LRU cache behavior, in which any unsafe HTTP request will clear the whole cache, you can specify all routes for the different HTTP methods as `"*"` (wildcard) and an empty slice of patterns.
-The `config.default.json5` file uses this behavior.
-Because of a bug with the JSON5 parsing Go package, you must use double quotes, when specifying the wildcard route (`"*"`) - this should not be an issue, if you choose to use a regular JSON file.
+The `config.default.json` file uses this behavior.

 #### Limitations
 It should be noted that some APIs distinguish between trailing slashes in routes (e.g., `/posts` and `/posts/` would have two different handlers), so this cache does as well to support these kinds of APIs.
 This means that you should strive to be consistent with your API requests in your application so you always either use trailing slashes or omit them in you app, so you avoid missing your cache entries when you intended to bust them.